kpotoh/MONSTER/README.md

 2. Direct

 ## Parallel
+Works only if MONSTER directory in `/opt`.
+But you can change hardcoded paths in `run_pipeline.py`.

 For **parallel** case run simple bash script and pass arguments - small input files with 5-10 records:
 ```
 bash ./run_pipeline.sh [-o|--output STR] [-t|--threads INT] [-v|--verbose] [-h|--help] [FILE...]